-As discussed previously, the TIF program was put in place with the intent of reforming educator compensation systems to reward personnel for improving student achievement and to in-
+As discussed previously, the TIF program was put in place with the intent of reforming educator compensation systems to reward personnel for improving student achievement and to increase the quality of teaching in hard-to-staff schools and subject areas.

-Given TIF guidelines... it is of little surprise that so many TIF plans use funds to both provide performance-related awards and marketbased pay to recruit and retain teachers. crease the quality of teaching in hard-to-staff schools and subject areas.
 The program aims to accomplish these objectives through development of sustainable incentive pay systems in high-need schools.
 TIF recipients are currently required to include bonus awards based on student achievement gains in their incentive pay plans, as well as results from classroom evaluations.
 They can also use additional responsibilities and leadership roles, among other factors, as criteria for bonus awards.